 Medical

-The Substance Abuse and Mental Health Services Administration’s Annual National Survey on Drug
+The Substance Abuse And Mental Health Services Administration’s Annual National Survey On Drug

-The Substance Abuse and Mental Health Services Administration’s annual National Survey on drug use has shown an increased substance abuse from previous years.
-Approximately 24.6 million people in America were using drugs in 2013.
-To examine the guidelines for group treatment goals, I have interviewed with a substance use disorder professional and asked him about the group treatment goals and how to prepare for group treatments as a mental health professional.
-While responding to these queries he said, the first and vital thing to consider is pre-group planning.
-It consists of reviewing assessment information of all members, having some prior knowledge about each group member before the meeting starts, arranging seats in the circle for better communication, having handouts available for participants.
-After doing the initial preparation the second step is to begin the discussion.
-Introduce group leader and welcome the members of the group.
-Ask members to introduce themselves; group leader should explain the benefits of group therapy and ask general questions to make members comfortable in the group, define proper group rules to promote positive group norms, shape appropriate group behavior, and reduce participant’s anxieties.
-Throughout the sessions, focus on the importance of the goal, members want to achieve at the end of the treatment by discussing the why it is essential to break free from substance abuse.
+It consists of reviewing assessment information of all members, having some prior knowledge about each group member before the meeting starts, arranging seats in the circle for better communication, and having handouts available for participants.
+After the initial preparation, the second step is to begin the discussion.
+Introduce the group leader and welcome the members of the group.
+Ask members to introduce themselves; the group leader should explain the benefits of group therapy and ask general questions to make members comfortable in the group, define proper group rules to promote positive group norms, shape appropriate group behaviour, and reduce participants’ anxieties.
+Throughout the sessions, focus on the importance of the goal members want to achieve at the end of the treatment by discussing why it is essential to break free from substance abuse.

 SEARCH